 Moya O’Connell is originally from Vancouver where she received her BFA in theatre from UBC.
 For the past 20 years Moya has worked as an actor all over the country but primarily at Bard on the Beach (7 seasons) and The Shaw Festival (10 seasons).
 Some of her favorite parts include; Lady Macbeth in Macbeth, Portia in The Merchant of Venice, Hedda Gabler, Maggie in Cat on a Hot Tin Roof, Tracey Lord in The Philadelphia Story, Ophelia in Hamlet, Imogen in Cymbeline, Vivie Warren in Mrs. Warren’s Profession, Mary Swanson in Middletown and The Queen of Hearts in Alice in Wonderland.
 As an educator Moya has been working throughout her career with youth and adults: coaching, directing, leading workshops and teaching.
 She especially enjoys working on Shakespeare

 Matthew Rhodes (he/him) is an emerging theatre artist with a deep passion for Shakespeare.
 He is a UBC BFA Acting graduate with a Masters of Management from the Sauder School of Business, and Riotous Youth Alumni.
 Along side being a teaching artist with Bard Education, he is the Associate Producer with Boca del Lupo, and is also a producer with Affair of Honor.
 At the 2023 Vancouver Fringe Festival he produced and directed Henry the 4th: Shrewsbury, an hour long adaptation of Shakespeare’s Henry IV Part 1.
 As an actor, he recently performed in Still/Falling with Green Thumb Theatre.
-During COVID-19 he has been a Producer for The Show Must Go Online, a global digital Shakespeare movement, and produced with Affair of Honor.
-Recent directing credits include Brave New Play Rites and The Show Must Go Online’s The Two Noble Kinsmen.
+During COVID-19 he was a producer, performer, and director for The Show Must Go Online, a global digital Shakespeare movement which is still available for free online.